 IEEE 1451 is a family of standards (and proposed standards) for connecting smart transducers to networks.
-The first standard to be published was IEEE 1451.2, which was approved in September 1997 [20].
+The first standard to be published was IEEE 1451.2, which was approved in September 1997 [23].
 IEEE 1451.2 specifies an electronic data sheet and a digital interface to access that data sheet, read sensors, and set actuators.
 IEEE 1451 is not another fieldbus network and covers mainly smart transducer interface issues.
-In its current form, IEEE 1451 is divided into four sub-standards as described in the following.
-IEEE 1451.1 defines a network independent common object model for networked smart transducers [21].
+In its current form, IEEE 1451 is divided into six sub-standards as described in the following.
+IEEE 1451.1 defines a network independent common object model for networked smart transducers [24].
 IEEE 1451.2 defines a digital interface and communication protocol for the connection of transducers and a microcontroller.
-Furthermore, IEEE 1451.2 defines transducer electronic data sheet (TEDS) that describe the smart transducer properties in a machine-readable format.
-The other two parts of the standard, IEEE P1451.3 and IEEE P1451.4 are not yet ratified.
-IEEE P1451.3 specifies properties for distributed multi-drop systems in hazardous environments, while IEEE P1451.4 covers a mixed-mode service of analog and digital transducers, whereas analog transducers shall be enhanced with self-identification and configuration capabilities [22].
+The initial standard was based on the Serial Peripheral Interface (SPI), but it is currently revised for additional support of the UART and USB communication interfaces.
+Furthermore, IEEE 1451.2 defines transducer electronic data sheets (TEDS) that describe the smart transducer properties in a machine-readable format.
+IEEE 1451.3 [25] specifies properties for distributed multidrop systems in hazardous environments.
+It is based on the Home Phoneline Networking Alliance (HPNA) communication protocol, while IEEE 1451.4 covers a mixed-mode service of analog and digital transducers, whereas analog transducers shall be enhanced with self-identification and configuration capabilities [26].
+The TEDS specification in IEEE 1451.4 is more compact than in IEEE 1451.2.
+The other two parts of the standard, IEEE 1451.3 and IEEE 1451.4 are not yet ratified.
+IEEE P1451.5 deals with interfacing wireless transducers and IEEE P1451.6 defines interfaces and TEDS for using the CANopen [27] network interface.